-The BCI-2003 and BCI-2103 boards have strict requirements regarding the PC memory layout when performing Q/Unibus DMA, which can not normally be met using DPMI servers.
-In order to use DMA peripherals with these adapters, E11 must be run under plain DOS with no memory manager present.
-The BCI-2004, BCI-2104, PDQ-1000, BPU-2300, and BPQ-230x have more flexible DMA support and do not require that E11's built-in memory manager be used.
-The "/DMA" and "/NODMA" switches may be used to enable/disable DMA support.
+The BCI-2003 and BCI-2103 boards have strict requirements regarding the PC memory layout when performing Q/Unibus DMA, The "/DMA" and "/NODMA" switches may be used to enable/disable DMA support.
 If the user attempts to enable DMA explicitly on a system where the memory constraints can't be fulfilled, an error message is displayed and the bus adapter is not attached.
 If neither switch is given, the default behavior is to attempt to enable DMA.
-If the memory requirements can't be met, then a warning message is displayed and the bus adapter is attached.
+If the memory requirements can't be met, then a warning message is displayed and the bus adapter is attached with DMA disabled.
 Using the "/NODMA" switch prevents the display of this message, so it should be used in cases where DMA functionality is not needed in the first place.